chatatechnologies/react-autoql/README.md

 - To add a dashboard tile, you can call the "addTile" function from the dashboard ref.
 It will make a new tile and place it at the bottom of the dashboard with a default width and height of 6 and 5 respectively.

+- To undo the previous action, you can call the "undo" function from the dashboard ref.
+This will only undo one previous action.
+Undoing a second time will "redo"

 ```
 import React, { Component, Fragment } from 'react'
 import { Dashboard, getDashboardTileState } from 'react-chata';